OCA/account-reconcile/account_reconcile_restrict_partner_mismatch/readme/DESCRIPTION.rst

 As at the moment of installation some journal items could have been reconciled using different partners, you can detect them in menu Accounting > Adviser > Reconciled items with partner mismatch.

+This restriction can be enabled per company but can also be deactivated per journal.